grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 }
 ```

-Thus, we have generalized the first axis of variability, which is the first input argument.
-Time to vary the second one, by leaving the first value unchanged.
+Thus, we have generalized the first axis of variability, which is the first addend.
+Time to vary the second one, by leaving the first addend unchanged.
 To the following existing examples:

 ```csharp
 [Theory]